edsu/feediverse/README.md

     {title} {url}

-But you can use the `{summary}` as well, and also add text like so:
+If you want you can use `{summary}` in your template, and add boilerplate text like so:

     Bookmark: {title} {url} {summary}

+`{hashtags}` will look for tags in the feed entry and turn them into a space separated list of hashtags.

 ## Multiple Feeds